afarooq07/stock-analysis/README.md

  2) Another observation is that the first run of the subroutines seem to take a little longer, possibly due to initial resource allocation in memory.
 But subsequent runs show more or less the same elapsed time for 2018 and 2017.

- 3) Potential Improvment - we can declare and populate *tickers* array dynamically (instead of hardcoding the values) which will become very useful when the analysis is expanded to all stocks.
-Doing so may cause elaspsed time goes up slightly (from 0.26 sec to 0.32 for 2017 which is a 20% increase) but overall performance improvement still stays above 99%.
-Performance analysis for this item was done using subrountine *AllStocksAnalysisRefactoredWithDynTickerArray()*
+ 3) Additional potential improvment can be to declare and populate *tickers* array dynamically (instead of hardcoding ticker values) which will become very useful when the analysis is expanded to all stocks.
+Doing so may cause elaspsed time to go up slightly (from 0.26 sec to 0.32 for 2017 which is a 20% increase using subrountine *AllStocksAnalysisRefactoredWithDynTickerArray()* ) but the code scalability that it offers outweighs the slight increase in run time.

 ![](/Dynamic_Population_of_Tickers_Array.png)